Juan Perón

-Though Perón was re-elected by a wide margin, his second term (1952–1955) was far more troubled.
+Perón was re-elected by a fairly wide margin, though his second term (1952–1955) was more troubled.
 Eva, a major source of support, died a month after his inauguration in 1952.
-An economic crisis was ongoing, Perón's relationship with a teenage girl, Nelly Rivas, was revealed, and his plans to legalise divorce and prostitution damaged his standing with the Catholic Church.
-After he deported two Catholic priests and was thought to be excommunicated, pro-Church elements of the Argentine Navy and Air Force bombed Plaza de Mayo in Buenos Aires, where supporters of Perón had gathered, killing more than 300 civilians in June 1955.
-The event in turn prompted violent reprisals against several churches.
-Within months, Perón lost his power in a military coup.
+The religious tolerance of the government and the charity made by the Eva Perón foundation (historically provided by the church) damaged his standing with the Catholic Church.
+After an attempt to sanction the divorce law and deporting two Catholic priests, he was mistakenly thought to have been excommunicated, and pro-Church elements of the Argentine Navy and Air Force bombed Plaza de Mayo in Buenos Aires in June 1955.
+More than 300 civilians were killed in this coup attempt, which in turn prompted violent reprisals against churches by Perón's supporters.
+Within months, a successful coup deposed him.

 During the following period of two military dictatorships, interrupted by two civilian governments, the Peronist party was outlawed and Perón was exiled.
-Over the years he lived in Paraguay, Venezuela, Panama, and Spain.
-When the Peronist Héctor José Cámpora was elected President in 1973, Perón returned to Argentina amidst the Ezeiza massacre and was soon after elected President for a third time (12 October 1973 – 1 July 1974).
-During this term, left- and right-wing Peronists were permanently divided and violence between them erupted, with Perón increasingly siding with the right.
+Over the years he lived in Paraguay, Venezuela, Panama and Spain.
+When the Peronist Héctor José Cámpora was elected president in 1973, Perón returned to Argentina amidst the Ezeiza massacre and was soon after elected president for a third time (12 October 1973 – 1 July 1974).
+During this term, left- and right-wing Peronists were permanently divided and violence between them erupted, which Perón was unable to resolve.
 His minister José López Rega formed the Argentine Anticommunist Alliance, believed to have committed at least hundreds of extrajudicial killings and kidnappings.
-Perón's third wife, María Estela Martínez, known as Isabel Perón, was elected as Vice President on his ticket and succeeded him as President upon his death in 1974.
-Political violence only intensified, and she was ousted in 1976, followed by a period of even deadlier repression under the junta of Jorge Rafael Videla.
+Perón's third wife, María Estela Martínez, known as Isabel Perón, was elected as vice president on his ticket and succeeded him as president upon his death in 1974.
+Political violence only intensified and she was ousted in 1976, followed by a period of even deadlier repression under the junta of Jorge Rafael Videla.

-Although they are still controversial figures, Juan and Eva Perón are nonetheless considered icons by the Peronists.
+Although they are still controversial figures, Juan and Eva Perón are nonetheless considered icons by their supporters.
 The Peróns' followers praised their efforts to eliminate poverty and to dignify labour, while their detractors considered them demagogues and dictators.
 The Peróns gave their name to the political movement known as Peronism, which in present-day Argentina is represented mainly by the Justicialist Party.